Plugin System¶

 provides:

-- cuvis_ai_ultralytics.node.YOLOPreprocess
+- class_name: cuvis_ai_ultralytics.node.YOLOPreprocess

-- cuvis_ai_ultralytics.node.YOLO26Detection
+- class_name: cuvis_ai_ultralytics.node.YOLO26Detection

-- cuvis_ai_ultralytics.node.YOLOPostprocess
+- class_name: cuvis_ai_ultralytics.node.YOLOPostprocess

 sam3: